The Curator is Dead (2014), tableau vivant in collaboration with Siri Hjorth. Photographer: Karoline Hjorth

 consider themselves rebels, outlaws, Djs, living

-talk show hosts,TV personalities,
+sculptures, talk show hosts,TV personalities,

-movie stars, and progressive Broadway
+movie stars, and progressive Broadway dancers.

 Mom and Jerry can be seen as recycling machines

-monstrous, virtual city of garbage.
+in the monstrous, virtual city of garbage.

 They showcased the video The world